written by Jamus

-Finally, there’s Robin.
+Finally, there’s Robyn.
 Remember her?
 She was the older sister to Ruben, who tragically took his own life at Kilgrave’s suggestion.
-Robin got the bright idea to sneak into one of Malcolm’s “Kilgrave Survivors” support group meetings, and eavesdropped at just the right time when Malcolm confesses to stashing Ruben’s body in the river in order to protect Jessica.
-Inconvenient timing and what I can only describe as absolutely stupid logic starts to whip Robin and two of the bigger members of the support group into a frenzy.
+Robyn got the bright idea to sneak into one of Malcolm’s “Kilgrave Survivors” support group meetings, and eavesdropped at just the right time when Malcolm confesses to stashing Ruben’s body in the river in order to protect Jessica.
+Inconvenient timing – and what I can only describe as absolutely stupid logic – starts to whip Robyn and two of the bigger members of the support group into a frenzy.
 I understand the passions of a character leading them to awful conclusions, and this is a good example of that, but this feels like reaching at this point.
 The impromptu lynch mob then descends upon Jessica’s apartment and knocks her into unconsciousness.
 Lovely.
-And of course, Robin being the only person who doesn’t recognize Kilgrave, decides to free him out of the goodness of her own heart.
+And of course Robyn, being the only person who doesn’t recognize Kilgrave, decides to free him out of the goodness of her own heart.

 So yes, we’re in for a showdown.
-Kilgrave now not only has Malcolm, Robin, the two dumbass support group members who thought this was a grand idea – but also the recently-released Hope whom he snagged from prison.
+Kilgrave now not only has Malcolm, Robyn, and the two dumbass support group members who thought this was a grand idea, but also the recently-released Hope, whom he snagged from prison.
 Jessica, forced to play the only card she has left, takes Kilgrave’s father to the appointed meeting place and initiates the trade.

 That is, until we lose hope.
 No, literally.

-1. A virus.
+- A virus.
 Really.
-No, I’ll allow myself suspension of disbelief because this IS Marvel, after all.
+No, I’ll allow myself suspension of disbelief because this is Marvel, after all.
 But there is no way that a common virus would have those specific and controlled effects.
-A proper answer might have been “a pheromone blocker” or maybe a “mental shield” or SOMEthing.
-Furthermore, there is no plausible way to refine the abilities out of a dead fetus when we’ve already established that his powers are due to an INFECTION he got AFTER he was born.
+A proper answer might have been “a pheromone blocker” or maybe a “mental shield” or something.
+Furthermore, there is no plausible way to refine the abilities out of a dead fetus when we’ve already established that his powers are due to an infection he got after he was born.

-2. Will didn’t need to do that.
+- Will didn’t need to do that.
 Seriously.
-That’s just unnecessary when he could have just roughed up the detective for not spilling his guts and then left.
+That wass just unnecessary when he could have just roughed up the detective for not spilling his guts and then left.
 What the hell is his deal now?
 Does he suddenly fly into a rage whenever he encounters a non-American accent?